-This guide sets out what to do when you receive a complaint that involves:
+This guide sets out what to do when you receive a complaint that involves multiple organisations.

 It also explains how to manage complaints within sustainability and transformation partnerships (STPs) and integrated care systems (ICSs).

-This guide will help you manage complex complaints that involve several different areas of care or service - for example, across very large organisations or systems.
+This guide will help you manage complex complaints that involve several different areas of care or service.
+For example, complaints that span across very large organisations or systems.

 It may also help you navigate complaints that are covered by more than one resolution route.
 For example, a concern that could be addressed through a complaint or a combined serious incident investigation.